-Give all authors' names; use "et al." if there are six authors or more.
+Give all authors' names; do not use "et al." unless there are six authors or more.
 Papers that have not been published, even if they have been submitted for publication, should be cited as "unpublished" [4].
 Papers that have been accepted for publication should be cited as "in press" [5].
-In a paper title, capitalize the first word and all other words except for conjunctions, prepositions less than seven letters, and prepositional phrases.
+Capitalize only the first word in a paper title, except for proper nouns and element symbols.

-For papers published in translated journals, first give the English citation, then the original foreign-language citation
+For papers published in translation journals, please give the English citation first, followed by the original foreign-language citation [6].